pounard/goat/Resources/docs/performance.md

- *  only methods linked to the select query formatting have been rewritten since it's the only benchmarked query building, it's also the most complex one;
+ *  only methods linked to the select query formatting have been rewritten since it's the only benchmarked query building, it's also the most complex one so I guess that's fair to test only this one;

- *  where query building has *not* been rewritten, due to complexity because of the operator handling.
+ *  where statement formatting has *not* been rewritten, due to complexity.

 ### Results